Aidbox/aidbox-sdk-js/doc/doc/api-examples.md

 In the context of a FHIR (Fast Healthcare Interoperability Resources) server, structure definition validation refers to the process of verifying that the resources conform to the rules and constraints defined in the FHIR structure definitions.
 There are basic FHIR Server validation layers:

-1. Type: Ensuring that the data types of elements within the resource are valid and comply with the specified data type constraints
+1. **Type**: Ensuring that the data types of elements within the resource are valid and comply with the specified data type constraints
-2. Cardinality: Verifying that the required elements are present and that optional elements are either present or absent based on their cardinality defined in the structure definition
+2. **Cardinality**: Verifying that the required elements are present and that optional elements are either present or absent based on their cardinality defined in the structure definition
-3. Terminology: Validating that coded elements (such as codes in terminology systems like SNOMED CT or LOINC) are using valid codes as defined by the associated value sets or code systems
+3. **Terminology**: Validating that coded elements (such as codes in terminology systems like SNOMED CT or LOINC) are using valid codes as defined by the associated value sets or code systems
-4. Reference: Ensuring that references to other resources are valid and exist in the server
+4. **Reference**: Ensuring that references to other resources are valid and exist in the server

 ::: warning [FHIR 4.0.1] Observation constraints
 Let's consider the validation layers on the [`Observation`](https://hl7.org/fhir/R4/observation.html#resource) resource type.